Settings

 Weaknesses:

-• $3.00/$15.00 per 1M tokens is 2x the cost of GPT-5
+• $3.00/$15.00 per 1M tokens is expensive for repetitive work

 • Extended thinking adds latency (5-15 seconds for complex prompts)